Sabdullahi/Sulekha/README.md

 I love drinkning warm water in the morning
 Computer is fun, and I like work on computer all the time, but it is not good for eyes.
 With GitHub, you can deploy from a branch for final testing in production before merging to master.
+Once your pull request has been reviewed and the branch passes your tests, you can deploy your changes to verify them in production.